CarlaLlama/BrickSiteTutorial/readme.md

 app.listen(4242, () => console.log('Running on port 4242'));
 ```

 You’ll notice the Stripe code requires a `YOUR_DOMAIN` variable, that’s currently set to https://localhost:4242.
-In order to link this up with our site, we need to actually create one.
-Enter Part 2 - Buying the Bricks with a Repl frontend!
+In order to link this with our site, we need to actually create one.
+Enter Part 2 – Buying the bricks with a repl frontend!

-## Part 2: Buying the Bricks with a Repl frontend
+## Part 2: Buying the Bricks With a Repl Frontend

 In this next section, we want to make a site that’ll act as the site we can buy stuff from, and connect it to our Stripe integration we created in Part 1.

-To do this, we’ll start off with a new Repl, using the “basic HTML,CSS, JS” option, and call it BrickSite.
+To do this, we’ll start off with a new repl, using the “basic HTML,CSS, JS” language option.
+Call it something like "BrickSite".

-We’ll create a one page application with minimal functionality -  a static list of bricks that a user can buy.
+We’ll create a one page application with minimal functionality – a static list of bricks that a user can buy.
 Each brick has a price, a name, a description and an image.
 A "buy" button will allow the user to purchase a brick.

 You can find the complete code here: https://repl.it/@ThisisCarla/MySite#index.html .

-### 1. Making BrickSite:
+### 1. Making BrickSite
 Our first step is to add the Bulma styling library.
 It’s a great way to style BrickSite with little effort.
 We’ll include the CDN by replacing the default `rel=”stylesheet”` with the Bulma CDN.

-*Nifty-tip!* Searching “bulma” in the packages tab in our Repl.it IDE means we can insert it automatically.
+*Nifty-tip!* Searching “bulma” in the packages tab in our Replit IDE means we can insert it automatically.
 See here:
 ![Auto adding Bulma](images/6.png)

 This inserts the following into our head tag of `index.html`: